 Well, with a barbell row, you’ll look great even as you turn around because your physique is balanced.
 Here are the muscles you’ll work with barbell row:

-1. Abs – Barbell row is a great lift builder, similar to any Olympic lift or powerlifting.
+1. Abs – Barbell row is a great ab builder, similar to any Olympic lift or powerlifting.
 It targets your ab muscles as you support your lower back during the lift.

 To be more precise, the workout targets your rectus abdominis – the muscles that run over your belly.
 And if you eat proper foods, your ab muscles become more visible.

 2. Lower Back – The Barbell Row primarily develops the muscles of the lower back.
 As gravity tries to bend your back as you lift the bar, you resist that force.
-This, in turn, strengthens your erectors (muscle along your spine).
+In turn, this strengthens your erectors (muscle along your spine).

 3. Upper Back – Let’s say you’re doing Pendlay rows.
-This variation of barbell row impacts your shoulder blades to give you that v-shape form.
+This variation of barbell row, works your upper back (particularly the shoulder blades) to give you that v-taper form.

-As you keep your back and arms straight all throughout the move, you also work on your rear shoulders, traps, and other small muscles of your upper back.
+As you keep your back and arms straight all throughout the movement, you also work on your rear shoulders, traps, and other small muscles of your upper back.

 5. Hips – Your glute muscles and hamstring work as you raise your torso to get the barbell moving off the floor.
 The barbell row also helps strengthen your hips using static and dynamic contractions.

-In deadlifts, your legs are considered as the prime movers but it works your whole body.
-The following are the main muscles that deadlift target:
+In deadlifts, your legs are considered the prime movers but it works your whole body.
+The following are the main muscles targeted during the deadlift.

-1. Legs – The deadlift is a workout where your hips hinge backward to pick up the weighted kettlebell or barbell from the floor.
+1. Legs – The deadlift is a workout where your hips hinge backward to pick up the kettlebell or barbell from the floor.
 In that movement, your glutes and hamstring straighten your hips.
-Your calves straighten your ankles.
 Overall, the range of motion targets your leg muscles.

 2. Arms – Since your arms hold the bar, this strengthens your forearms and grip.
 During a deadlift, your triceps and biceps don’t bend but they work isometrically to hold your body in proper form.

-4. Traps – When performed correctly, deadlifts can target your trapezius muscles.
-These muscles contract to keep your shoulders properly in place and transfer the force towards the bar.
+4. Traps – Deadlifts can target your trapezius muscles since there is an immense stretch at almost all the time during the movement.
+These muscles contract to keep your shoulders properly in place.

-Not only that.
-Your chest muscles and shoulders likewise contract to add support.
+Not only that, but your shoulders likewise contract to add support.
 The heavier the deadlift is, the bigger your traps become.

 Pros and Cons of Barbell Rows and Deadlift